vasseugs/NIOGroupChat/README.md

 most convinient way to display chat messages.
 In fact, the chat window is like a client, but the only thing it does is reading and displaying incoming messages from users in this chat.

 It's not supposed to use this program to commuticate, it's just me practicing in NIO.
+I'm not familiar with GUI frameworks yet, so the code runs only in console.

 # How to use